ChrisMontez/Spectrofluorometry/README.md

-# Determination of Fluorescein Content in a Disodium Phosphate Buffer
+# Fluorescein Content in a Disodium Phosphate Buffer

-## :thought_balloon: Background
+## :thought_balloon: Objective
+The objective of this experiment was to determine the concentration of fluorescein dissolved in a 0.05M Disodium Phosphate Buffer.
 All data was collected manually in the Instrumentation Lab at the University of the Incarnate Word.
 All visualizations and calculations were creating using Python and Seaborn.
 ## :electric_plug: Instrumentation
 **Horiba PTI Quantamaster 4**